haiiliin/abqcy/docs/getting-started.md

 `abqcy` uses [Cython](https://cython.org/) to compile your Cython code into a C source file (`.c`).
-In order to compile the C source file into an object file (`.obj`) that can be used by Abaqus, the `abaqus make` command is used (it uses the `cl` compiler from Visual Studio).
-Since the compiled `C` file requires the Python headers and libraries, you need to make sure that the `cl` compiler can find them.
+In order to compile the C source file into an object file (`.obj`) that can be used by Abaqus, the `abaqus make` command is used (it uses the MSVC `cl` compiler from Visual Studio).
+Since the compiled `.c` file requires the Python headers and libraries, you need to make sure that the `cl` compiler can find them.
 This can be done by setting the `INCLUDE` and `LIB` environment variables.
 If you do not want to set global environment variables, you can also create a `.env` file in the directory where you run the `abqcy` command.